xushidanggroup/xushidanggroup.github.io/content/publication/80-Virtual AIChE Annual Meeting-2020-Physically Informed Deep Learning for Accelerated Photosensitizer Discovery/index.md

 publication: In *Virtual AIChE Annual Meeting*
 publication_short: In *Virtual AIChE Annual Meeting*

 abstract: Photodynamic therapy is arising as a non-invasive treatment modality for cancer and other diseases.
 One of the key factors to determine the therapeutic function is the efficiency of photosensitizers (PSs).
-According to the latest studies, reducing the energy gap (¦¤EST) between the lowest excited singlet state (S1) and lowest excited triplet state (T1) was an effective approach to yield highly efficient PSs and ¦¤EST could be fine-tuned through precise molecular donor-acceptor engineering.
-There is a growing literature where small families of small-¦¤EST PS compounds are explored experimentally, or purely computationally at a slightly larger scale.
+According to the latest studies, reducing the energy gap (ï¿½ï¿½EST) between the lowest excited singlet state (S1) and lowest excited triplet state (T1) was an effective approach to yield highly efficient PSs and ï¿½ï¿½EST could be fine-tuned through precise molecular donor-acceptor engineering.
+There is a growing literature where small families of small-ï¿½ï¿½EST PS compounds are explored experimentally, or purely computationally at a slightly larger scale.
 Here, we report a large-scale data-driven search for novel PSs, with a special focus on red PS.
 This work employed a collaborative approach encompassing computational quantum chemistry, machine learning, organic synthesis, and nanoagent fabrication and testing.

 # Summary.
 An optional shortened abstract.
 summary: Photodynamic therapy is arising as a non-invasive treatment modality for cancer and other diseases.
 One of the key factors to determine the therapeutic function is the efficiency of photosensitizers (PSs).
-According to the latest studies, reducing the energy gap (¦¤EST) between the lowest excited singlet state (S1) and lowest excited triplet state (T1) was an effective approach to yield highly efficient PSs and ¦¤EST could be fine-tuned through precise molecular donor-acceptor engineering.
-There is a growing literature where small families of small-¦¤EST PS compounds are explored experimentally, or purely computationally at a slightly larger scale.
+According to the latest studies, reducing the energy gap (ï¿½ï¿½EST) between the lowest excited singlet state (S1) and lowest excited triplet state (T1) was an effective approach to yield highly efficient PSs and ï¿½ï¿½EST could be fine-tuned through precise molecular donor-acceptor engineering.
+There is a growing literature where small families of small-ï¿½ï¿½EST PS compounds are explored experimentally, or purely computationally at a slightly larger scale.
 Here, we report a large-scale data-driven search for novel PSs, with a special focus on red PS.
 This work employed a collaborative approach encompassing computational quantum chemistry, machine learning, organic synthesis, and nanoagent fabrication and testing.
 tags: []

 # Display this page in the Featured widget?